DanishKodeMonkey/coffee-lovers-club-postgresql/readme.md

 ## A Prototype Authorization Concept Prototype

-### Technologies Used: Node.js, Express, Passport.js, MongoDB
+### Technologies Used: Node.js, Express, Passport.js, PostgreSQL

 Welcome to the Coffee Lovers Message Board!
-An educational prototype for gaining better understanding of user registration, authorization, and management of user data.
+An educational prototype for gaining a better understanding of user registration, authorization, and management of user data.
 It demonstrates the implementation of user membership statuses, authorization checks for access rights, user registration validations and sanitization best practices, and various features ranging from limited read-only access for anonymous users to full admin privileges.
-As well as various methods and usages of mongoose to pull, create and delete messages stored on the database.
+The project has recently migrated from MongoDB to PostgreSQL to enhance data integrity and relational database management.

 ### Features: